-During phonics instruction, we work to help students understand that phonemes have symbols that represent them… or that sounds have letters.
-All of the letter identification, letter sound, decoding and encoding work is phonics.
+During phonics instruction, we work to help students understand letter-sound relationships.
+Students need to know that phonemes have symbols that represent them… or that sounds have letters.
+All of the letter identification, letter sound, decoding, and encoding work is phonics.
 Students in the early grades need explicit phonics instruction.
-Working with students to identify each phoneme sound and the letter it represents is one way to provide phonics instruction to students.
+Working with students to identify each phoneme sound and the letter names that represent those phonemes is one way to provide phonics instruction to students.
 These touch, read, and write cards make this task simple.

 Research also supports including letters when asking students to manipulate phonemes.
-So as soon as the students know some letters/sounds, include those letters (grapheme) in your phonemic awareness instruction.
+So as soon as the students know some letters and sounds, be sure to include those written letters in your phonemic awareness instruction.

-We also want to provide students with numerous opportunities to read decodable words.
+We also want to provide students with numerous opportunities and different ways to read decodable words.
 You can do this with the touch and write cards that you see above, as well as with many other different resources.
 Decodable texts are also a great way to practice those phonics skills.

 Want to read more about the Science of Reading?

 - How To Teach Blending Letter Sounds And Word-Building In Kindergarten